projectchrono/chrono/doxygen/documentation/pychrono/pychrono_installation.md

 We provide precompiled PyChrono modules that can be installed in Python in a single step.
 Do this:

 1. Be sure that you have installed the [Anaconda](https://www.anaconda.com/download/) Python distribution.
 (If you already have [Python](http://www.python.org) installed, you can still install Anaconda or MiniConda).

 2. Add conda-forge and intel to your conda channel:
-    ```

         conda config --add channels https://conda.anaconda.org/conda-forge
         conda config --add channels https://conda.anaconda.org/intel
-    ```

 3. Do **conda install -c projectchrono pychrono**.
-Alternatively, use the Anaconda Navigator GUI, picking pychrono from the projectchrono channell.
+Alternatively, use the Anaconda Navigator GUI, picking pychrono from the projectchrono channel.

 <div class="ce-info">
 The Conda installer takes care of installing all dependencies in your Python environment, it is shipped